 As this is usually dug into the soil, it is important to teach your dog not to dig the garden; This will reduce the risk of eating it.

 Iron is added to most fertilisers and should be avoided.

 Another spring danger for pets is wild garlic.
 Wild garlic is part of the onion family and can lead to issues if your dog gets hold of any.

 Wasp & Bee Stings

-One of the other dangers about spring is Wasps and bees.
+One of the other dangers of spring is Wasps and bees.
 These can create a fun game for your dog as he jumps around and tries to catch them both in the air and when they last on a flower.

 Nearly every dog I have met or owned has loved chasing flying objects and trying to catch them.
 This also includes flies, insects, bees and wasps.
-Unfortunately, if they catch a wasp, it can sting them in the mouth or throat, and as you can imagine, this can be quite dangerous and can cause swelling and the airway’s making it hard for them to breathe.
+Unfortunately, if they catch a wasp, it can sting them in the mouth or throat, and as you can imagine, this can be quite dangerous and can cause swelling, and the airways, making it hard for them to breathe.

 BBQ and dogs

 As the weather warms up, people start to dust off the BBQ and get out into the garden (and the odd April shower doesn’t stop them).
-BBQs bring dangers such as chicken bones, Alcohol, meat skewers.
+BBQs bring dangers such as chicken bones, Alcohol, and meat skewers.
 Our ultimate guide to safe BBQs is worth reading.